 - Undergraduate applicants must have at least one year of successful education in the

 United States.
-Education must be at the high school level.
-Graduate applicants must
+Education must be at least at the high school level for those seeking

 - Satisfactory scores on one of the following tests: